dolphjs/docs/content/controllers.md

 #### Routing

-Dolph makes use of the `Route()` decorator for routing, this decorator accepts a param of string which acts as a param prefix for routes and hence used to group a set of routes.
-We may choose to group a set of routes that deal only with the **user** routes so we pass `user` to the decorator as seen below:
+Dolph uses the `Route()` decorator for routing.
+This decorator takes a string parameter that serves as a prefix for routes, allowing you to group related routes together.
+For instance, if you want to group routes related to user functionality, you would pass `user` to the decorator, as shown below:

 ```typescript
 @Route('user')